Credit Cards - What You Need To Know - Training Manual

 Are credit card “convenience checks” covered by the same Fair Credit Billing Act rules that govern credit card purchases?

 No. When you use a credit card check you don’t have the right to dispute the purchase under the credit card dispute provisions of the Fair Credit Billing Act (FCBA)—even though the checks are linked to your credit card account.
-If a product purchased with a convenience check is defective, your bank won‘t be able to help.
+If a product purchased with a convenience check is defective, your bank won‘t be required to help.

 When I take a cash advance at an ATM using my credit card, will I be charged an ATM fee?

 In most cases, yes.
 The financial institution that owns the ATM charges this fee.
 Typically, ATMs charge an additional fee of $1-$2.50 when you use your credit card to take cash advances.
-Most cards also charge cash advance fees and a higher interest rate for cash advances, and the interest on cash advances begins to accrue immediately.
+Most credit cards also charge cash advance fees and a higher interest rate for cash advances, and the interest on cash advances begins to accrue immediately.

 What is the best way to cancel an unwanted credit card?